Deutsche Grammophon: 125 years Special Gala Concert (2023)

 PART 1: CONCERT REPORT

-Having been extremely fortunate to see John Williams conduct live in concert three times in the last year (once in LA, once in Milan, and now in Tokyo), l’d have to say that last night’s concert was my favorite.
+Having been extremely fortunate to see John Williams conduct live in concert three times in the last year (once in Los Angeles, once in Milan, and now in Tokyo), l’d have to say that last night’s concert was my favorite.

 As this was JW’s first visit to Japan in 30 years, excitement levels and expectations were understandably high.
 This was evident as soon as I arrived at Suntory Hall on a brutally humid Tuesday evening in Tokyo.
 You could feel the anticipation in the air, and you could see, in each and everyone’s faces, that they knew they were here to experience something special and truly historic.
 People certainly dressed up for the occasion (myself included!), so it wasn’t unusual to see people in kimonos and tuxedos despite the blistering hot summer weather.